Lalufu/ruuvi-mqtt/README.md

 - a `ruuvi_mqtt_dewpoint` field with a calculated dew point temperature is added when the `--dewpoint` option is given on the command line.

+- a `ruuvi_mqtt_movement_delta` field is calculated as the difference between subsequent `movement_counter` field values. `movement_counter` is an 8 bit unsigned field, overflow is taken into consideration.

 - For each field that was modified through a `--offset-poly` function, the original value is preserved in a field called `ruuvi_mqtt_raw_<field>`.